coni2k/SS/Notes.md

 ---
 horizontal + vertical groups for square? and then use them as well with ToggleSelected() these calculations can come from the server?

 ---
+offline mode? if the server is not there etc.?

+---
 first grade availability - only from its own group?